syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 {% previewsample "page.domainurl/samples/grid/dynamic-column-cs1" %}

-> The data source or columns can be changed dynamically in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid by using the [changeDataSource](https://ej2.syncfusion.com/angular/documentation/api/grid#changedatasource) method.
+> The data source or columns can be changed dynamically in the Angular Data Grid by using the [changeDataSource](https://ej2.syncfusion.com/angular/documentation/api/grid#changedatasource) method.
 For more information, please refer to [this](https://ej2.syncfusion.com/angular/documentation/grid/data-binding/data-binding#dynamically-change-the-datasource-or-columns-or-both) section.

 ### Using valueAccessor property